 A South Carolina police officer was arrested yesterday for the murder of an unarmed black man.
-This is all because of a video that surfaced of the North Charleston officer, Michael Slager, firing eight times at the unarmed man as the man fled in an open field.
+This is all because of video evidence that surfaced of the North Charleston officer, Michael Slager, firing eight times at the unarmed man as the man fled in an open field.

 You can watch the video below via the NY Times: